mcguffin/wp-access-areas/README.md

 - Test in W 3.6 + Single environment, Single 3.6
 - Translate to german
 - Implement editing
+- New Wording instead of "Label": Access Area / Befugnis(se) / Zugangsbereich

 - Publish on wordpress.org